The Mystery Chronic Cough (a.k.a. habit cough, tic cough, psychogenic cough, irritable larynx syndrome)

 - GI Workup

-- EGD (Evaluate for esophageal pathology.
+- Esophagoscopy (Evaluate for esophageal pathology.
 In rare cases, mucosal ulcers have been found hypothesized to irritate the recurrent laryngeal nerve, found alongside the esophagus, resulting in cough).
+Watch video.

 - Barium swallow (Evaluate for esophageal motility problems as well as Zenker's diverticulum).
 Watch video on this test.

 - 24-Hour Multichannel Intraluminal Impedance (MII) and pH monitoring with manometry (Evaluate for acid as well as non-acid reflux).
 Watch video on how this is performed.
 Please note that BRAVO and other types of pH studies are NOT good enough.